pablrod/perl-Dash/README.md

 - Instead of decorators we'll use plain old callbacks
 - Instead of Flask we'll be using [Mojolicious](https://metacpan.org/pod/Mojolicious) (Maybe in the future [Dancer2](https://metacpan.org/pod/Dancer2))

-In the SYNOPSIS you can get a taste of how this works and also in [the examples folder of the distribution](https://metacpan.org/release/Dash) or directly in [repository](https://github.com/pablrod/perl-Dash/tree/master/examples)
+In the SYNOPSIS you can get a taste of how this works and also in [the examples folder of the distribution](https://metacpan.org/release/Dash) or directly in [repository](https://github.com/pablrod/perl-Dash/tree/master/examples).
+The full Dash tutorial is ported to Perl in those examples folder.

 ## Components